salesforce-misc/violet-conversations/README.md

 * [Filing issues](#filing-issues)

-## Prerequisites & Setup
+## Getting Started

-The Conversation Engine needs to run in the cloud so that Amazon's voice servers can access it.
-It can also be run locally via a non-voice (web-only) interface.
+This project contains the Conversation Engine and a number of Scripts that we have built and can be used as the basis of your Voice Application.
+To use the Engine and the Scripts, they need to run in the cloud so that Amazon's voice servers can access it.
+These can also be run locally via a non-voice (web-only) interface.

+### Setup

 * Install Node v6 or greater - if you need to maintain an older version of node, consider using `nvm`.

+* Get the code: If you want the latest fixes, we would recommend to get this via git: `git clone git@github.com:sfxi/violet-conversations.git`.
+You can alternatively get the (latest release)[https://github.com/sfxi/violet-conversations/releases/latest].

 * Download dependencies: `npm install`

-* If you are using the Salesforce integration plugin (as used by the Diabetes Script) you will need to set up environment variables (for more information see the [Persistence](#persistence) plugin section below).
+* Environment variables: If you are using the Salesforce integration plugin (as used by the Leads & Opportunities Script) you will need to set up variables (for more information see the [Persistence](#persistence) plugin section below).

 * Run locally: `node <path_to_script>` (the script will print the path to the